jessicadavies2003/DOMKit/README.md

 ## Getting Started with DOMKit

-If you are unsure where to begin with either getting started, or experimenting with DOMKit's range of functions, try out some test scripts in the `tests` folder of this repository.
+If you are unsure where to begin with either getting started, or experimenting with DOMKit's range of functions, try out some test scripts in the `demo` folder of this repository.

 If you would like to learn about DOMKit's functionality, read the docs <a href="https://jessicadavies2003.github.io/projects/domkit-docs/">here</a>.